 What do we feed?

 The menu at Tide Pool Aquatics is excellent!
 We are diligent about feeding our fish well.
 All fish sold are guaranteed to be eating prepared foods, even the finicky ones!
 Our feeding plan is formulated to accommodate all the fish we carry.
 The frequency of feeding is species dependent.
 Some fish receive up to three feedings each day while others may only be fed every other day.
 These feedings may include but are not limited to...
 PE Frozen Mysis, PE Frozen Calanus, Hikari Mysis, Angelfish & Butterflyfish Preparations, Chopped Squid, Chopped Clams & Clams on half shell, Chopped Silverside, occasionally Frozen Krill, and New Life Spectrum Marine Pellets.
-Also, we provide constant live Red Ogo Seaweed to our tangs and angelfish for grazing.
+Also, we provide constant live Red Ogo Seaweed for our tangs and angelfish to graze on.